MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/cpp_development.md

 * Inputs and outputs for abstract data structures are connectors to pointers of objects derived from class Base and are called Base objects.

 ### Open Inventor Modules on the C++ Level
-* Most Open Inventor modules are objects derived from class SoNode defined in the Open Inventor library.
+* Most Open Inventor modules are objects derived from class SoNode, defined in the Open Inventor library.
-* Open Inventor inputs and outputs are connectors to objects derived from class SoNode defined in the Open Inventor library.
+* Open Inventor inputs and outputs are connectors to objects derived from class SoNode, defined in the Open Inventor library.
 Many Open Inventor modules will return themselves as outputs (“self”).
 On inputs, they may have connectors to child Open Inventor modules.
 * Some Open Inventor modules are objects derived from class SoEngine.
-They are used for calculations and return their output not via output connectors but via fields.
+They are used for calculations and return their output not via output connectors but via parameter fields.
 * Open Inventor modules may also have input and output connectors to Base objects and Image objects.
 * All standard Open Inventor nodes defined in the Open Inventor library are available in MeVisLab as Open Inventor modules.